-Horehound tea benefits the respiratory tract by relieving sore throat, bronchitis and cough.
+Horehound tea has strong anti-inflammatory benefits and anti cancer effects.
+It benefits the respiratory tract by relieving sore throat, bronchitis and cough.
 Horehound herb controls cholesterol levels, lowering the risk of heart attacks and strokes.
 Horehound is also an antispasmodic and helps treat seizures, muscle twitches, cramps, or other spasm-related conditions.

 Horehound is an ingredient often found in herbal lozenges and syrups used for the natural treatment of coughs.
 There’s a good reason why this herb is employed in these natural cough remedies.
 The major active chemical compound in horehound is called marrubiin.
 We can likely thank marrubiin for horehound’s expectorant ability.
 In other words, horehound can help cough sufferers to get rid of that nasty mucus that is clogging up their airways.Research has also shown that horehound has both antispasmodic and analgesic (pain-relieving) effects.
 These are two more good reasons why it is a great natural cough reliever.

 Even small doses of white horehound extract, when taken regularly, can considerably reduce overall cholesterol levels.
 It essentially balances your cholesterol levels, eliminating “bad” cholesterol and keeping your heart free of plaque build-up.
 By protecting arteries and preventing atherosclerosis, white horehound extract can help to lower the risk of heart attacks and strokes, both of which are exacerbated by high cholesterol.

 One of the less well known benefits of white horehound is its ability to induce sweating in those who consume it.
 This is useful for a number of reasons; if you are ill, “breaking” a fever is often the first step to recovery, while sweating can also eliminate toxins in the body, as well as excess salts, water, fats, and dangerous substances that can cause illness.